 As soon as he killed Tybalt, Romeo says:

 “O!
 I am Fortune’s Fool!”

 He realizes that he has killed his wife’s cousin.
-This juncture in the play is a climax as the audience wonders how Romeo would get out of this terrible situation.
-Similarly, it qualifies as a climax because after this act all the prior conflicts start to be resolved and mysteries unfold themselves and thus the story moves toward its logical conclusion during the coming scenes.
+This juncture in the play is a climax, as the audience wonders how Romeo would get out of this terrible situation.
+Similarly, it qualifies as a climax because, after this act, all the prior conflicts start to be resolved, and mysteries unfold themselves, thus moving the story toward its logical conclusion during the coming scenes.

 Climax as a Stylistic Device

 As a stylistic device, the term climax refers to a literary device in which words, phrases, and clauses are arranged in an order to increase their importance within the sentence.
 The following are examples of climax as a stylistic device:

 Example #3: The Passionate Pilgrim (By William Shakespeare)

 See how William Shakespeare achieves climax in the passage below, taken from his Sonnet The Passionate Pilgrim: